taras-lviv-vs/k8s_redis4_modules/spec/optimize_redis.rst

 This module (and modules overall) require a Redis 4 build.

+N.B.: On timeout, the default behavior is that redisearch return its best effort.
+(Default timeout is 500ms, see https://oss.redislabs.com/redisearch/Configuring/)

 Alpine
 ''''''
 Failed to compile RediSearch module on Alpine 3.8: CC compiler errors.